 PRP therapy is a simple procedure that involves blood extraction, the concentration of platelets, and injection of the affected area.
 Unlike surgery, you don’t require anesthetization or pain medication before the procedure.

 This procedure has minimal risks and side effects because every injection is created from your blood samples.
-Besides, your body won’t reject or react negatively with blood samples extracted from your body.
+Besides, your body won’t reject or react negatively to blood samples extracted from your body.

 Depending on the level of your injury, it may take a longer time to heal.
 Yet with PRP technology, your body uses platelets and growth factors to facilitate natural healing.
 An injury replacing one of your muscles, joints, or ligaments may cause pain, hence the need for strong anti-inflammatory medication.